-According to the board rules of the Company (the "Board Rules"), the Non-Executive Directors prepare a profile, taking account of the nature and the Company's activities.
+In accordance with the board rules of the Company (the "Board Rules"), the Non-Executive Directors have prepared a profile, taking account of the nature and the Company's activities.
 The profile addresses: the desired expertise and background of the Non-Executive Directors, the desired composition of the Non-Executive Directors, the number of Non-Executive Directors and the independence of the Non-Executive Directors.
-The diversity policy of the Company should also be taken into account.
+The Diversity Policy should also be taken into account.